MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sd/sd-card-io-requests.md

 # SD Card I/O Requests

-The IOCTLs in this section allow user-mode applications to operate devices in the Secure Digial (SD) card stack.
+The IOCTLs in this section allow user-mode applications to operate devices in the Secure Digital (SD) card stack.
 To use the IOCTLs, the caller must first use [**CreateFile**](/windows/win32/api/fileapi/nf-fileapi-createfilea) to get a handle to a device in the SD stack, as shown here, where szDevice points to a NULL-terminated string that references the device.

 ```cpp
     hVol = CreateFile (szDevice,